bentalebahmed/UnityCOM/README.md

 Pair your port with you computer.

-Add SerialCOM and SerialCOM to a GameObjct.
+Add SerialCOM to a GameObjct.

 Use SerialWrapper script to read or write data.